sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 layout: flexbox
 title: "3,111 email addresses and $15,798: The story of my first successful product"
 blurb: "Do you have a giant list of side projects and startup ideas that have garnered zero interest and made zero dollars?
-Me too.
-With a successful product finally under my belt, my story can help you skip a few painful steps in the process."
+Me too!
+But with a successful product finally under my belt, my story can help you skip a few painful steps in the process."
 author: "sean"
 ---